 But life is not all cherry.
 We have had some really life-changing challenges that we faced.
 But as it goes, all's well that ends well.

 The Chinese zodiac says 2020 is a year of the rat.
-Incidentally 2 of our photographers were born under the same zodiac in recent years (no pun intended) including our founder Mar Javierto.
-In Chinese culture, rat is a sign of wealth and surplus.
+Incidentally 2 of our photographers were born under the same zodiac including our founder Mar Javierto.
+In the Chinese culture, rat is a sign of wealth and surplus.
 Rats are clever, quick thinkers; successful, but content with living a quiet and peaceful life.
 Well, we are hoping that their presence will usher a prosperous and meaningful year for WVG.

 To all, may your dreams and hopes see the light in 2020.